 Douglas M. Kravet

-Since joining Heritage Capital Group in 1996, Douglas M. “Doug” Kravet has developed extensive expertise in advising middle market companies regarding mergers and acquisitions (“M&A”) transactions.
+Doug Kravet is a principal at Heritage Capital Group.
+In 1996, he developed extensive expertise in advising middle market companies regarding mergers and acquisitions (“M&A”) transactions.
 During his tenure at Heritage, Doug has executed transactions in the business services, healthcare, construction and engineering, manufacturing, and distribution sectors.

-Doug also focuses on providing value enhancement advice for clients.
-During his tenure with Heritage Capital Group, he has completed more than 200 valuations and consulting projects involving closely held companies.
+Doug has completed more than 400 valuations and consulting projects involving closely held companies.
 These firms ranged in size from start-up companies to businesses generating more than $1 billion per year in revenues.
 In this capacity, he has developed expertise in evaluating complex capital structures of privately held companies that include convertible debt, stock options, warrants, convertible preferred stock, and other financial instruments.

 Doug received his B.B.A. and M.B.A. from the University of North Florida.
-He also has Series 7 and Series 79 securities licenses and is a senior member of the American Society of Appraisers (accredited in Business Valuation).
+He also has Series 7, Series 24, Series 27, Series 63, and Series 79 securities licenses and is a senior member of the American Society of Appraisers (accredited in Business Valuation).

 William R. Nicholson

-He is a member of the board of directors of BFC Financial (NASDAQ – BFCF).
+He is a member of the board of directors of Bluegreen Vacations Holding Company (NYSE – BVH).
 He serves on the audit and the compensation committees, in addition to his general board responsibilities.

-Bill graduated with a bachelor’s degree in political science from Wesleyan University in Middletown, Connecticut and earned a master’s degree in finance and real estate from the University of North Carolina at Chapel Hill.
+Bill graduated with a bachelor’s degree from Wesleyan University in Middletown, Connecticut and earned a master’s degree in finance and real estate from the University of North Carolina at Chapel Hill.

-Bill holds Series 7, 24, 63 and 79 securities licenses as well as a Florida real estate broker’s license.
-He is the past president of the Council for Sustainable Florida, past chairman of the American Bankers Association Real Estate and Finance Committee, and head of the ABA’s environmental task force.
-He is a Vietnam veteran and former captain in the U.S. Marine Corp.
+Bill holds Series 7, 14, 24, 63 and 79 securities licenses as well as a Florida real estate broker’s license.
+He was also a captain in the U.S. Marine Corps.

 Asok K. Chaudhuri